jszoo/cat-mvc/README.md

 + **Multiple MVC instance support**, you can create multiple MVC instance and listen to different http ports.
 + **Multiple view engines**, allows multiple view engines run together in one site.
 Now supports ejs + vash.
 Will add the support to other engines step by step.
 + **Highly customizable platform**, all the main functions are costomizable.
 Not only controller/action/model/view but also area/attribute/modelling/view engine/action filter/action result/data binder etc. Just like .NET MVC.
-+ **All object-oriented code structure**, almost zero code invasion to nodejs.
++ **All object-oriented code structure**, zero code invasion to nodejs.
 Good for study or maintenance.

 Installation
 -------------